wise-coders/mongodb-jdbc-driver/README.md

-# Open Source MongoDb JDBC Driver
+# MongoDb JDBC Driver | DbSchema MongoDB Designer

 The driver is written by [DbSchema - MongoDb Diagram Designer](https://dbschema.com/mongodb-tool.html) for everybody how needs an MongoDb JDBC driver.